 Ketamine may be used in patients who are outside a Pediatric Medication/Skill Resuscitation System product.

-Ketamine may be used in patients who fit within a Pediatric Medication/Skill Resuscitation System or ≥ 65 years of age only DIRECT ONLINE MEDICAL ORDER, by the system MEDICAL DIRECTOR or ASSISTANT MEDICAL DIRECTOR.
+Ketamine may be used in patients who fit within a Pediatric Medication/Skill Resuscitation System product only with DIRECT ONLINE MEDICAL ORDER, by the system MEDICAL DIRECTOR or ASSISTANT MEDICAL DIRECTOR.